 Are you thinking ahead?
 What will happen to the church you lead when you move on?
 Who will take over?
-Ray Evans says every pastor should be thinking about these questions and argues that succession planning is a gospel issue.
+Every pastor should be thinking about these questions because succession planning is a gospel issue.

 Every pastor is an interim pastor.
 Once you come to terms with that truth you may be ready to face the topic addressed in Next: Pastoral Succession that Works1.
 But it is still painful.
 Well, I think it is.